thomass171/tcp-22/README.md

 For example in client/server mode a "UserSystem" runs on the server not the client.
 But the client needs to send LOGIN requests and might process LoggedIn events.
 This suggests to decouple event/request registration from specific systems.

+### Data Flow
+Data available in one system might also be needed in other systems.
+The options are

+- other systems read data again
+- data is transferred via events
+- data is available by a DataProvider

+Anyway, data units should be fine granular and specific for avoiding coupling and dependencies.
+The event option with small packets is currently the preferred option.

 ## Authentication

 Authentication is useful when data is shared across several user.